kptl823/mywebclass-agile-docs/documentation/templates/theme/theme_template.md

-"As a [user role], I want to [user story] so that [benefit].
-By [action], we can [project objective].
-This will enable us to [project outcome].
-By following [methodology/principles], we can quickly and effectively [project deliverables], setting us up for [long-term benefit]."

-You can fill in the placeholders with your own information to create a complete agile theme that outlines your project objectives, outcomes, and deliverables.
+As a user of the company's services, I want to have control over my personal data and understand how it is being used, stored, and protected so that I can trust the company with my personal information.
+By developing a GDPR-compliant privacy policy and implementing necessary changes, we can ensure that we are transparent about how we collect, use, and protect personal data.
+By following Agile methodologies and principles such as Lean and continuous improvement, we can quickly and effectively deliver a privacy policy that meets GDPR requirements.

 # List initiatives related to this theme